github/opensource.guide/activities/citable-code/index.md

 In this tutorial we're going to learn how to archive one of your GitHub repositories and assign it a DOI using the data archiving tool [Zenodo](https://zenodo.org/about).

-> **ProTip:** this tutorial is aimed at researchers who want to cite GitHub repositories in the academic literature.
+> **ProTip:** This tutorial is aimed at researchers who want to cite GitHub repositories in the academic literature.

 #### Install & Code Free Zone